DBT Skills Group Therapy in Newton, Kansas

 What to expect when you join

-Small groups of 5–10 people meet weekly for 75 minutes.
+Small groups of 5–10 people meet weekly for 75 minutes in Newton, Kansas, with telehealth options available for adults across the surrounding area including Wichita, Hutchinson, McPherson, Hillsboro, Valley Center, Maize, and Park City.
 You'll get handouts, practice real skills, and learn in a space where what's shared stays private.

 Start